-Ensure that cooling units are located and operated to conserve energy.
-If refrigerant are to be used, please note that R22 as a refrigerant are being phased out (due to negative impact
+- Ensure that the cooling unit is located and operated to conserve energy.
+If the refrigerant is to be used, please note that R22 as a refrigerant is being phased out (due to negative impact on the ozone) and that the following gasses are more environmentally friendly options: ammonia, R134a, R143a, R404A, R407C, R410A, and R507A. - Install energy-efficient appliances (e.g. a grade one refrigerator is at least 35% more energy-efficient than a grade three one).

-- on the ozone) and that the following gasses are more environmentally friendly options: ammonia, R134a, R143a, R404A, R407C, R410A, and R507A. - Install energy-efficient appliances (e.g. a grade one refrigerator is at least 35% more energy-efficient than a grade three one). - Install energy efficient lightning (which uses less energy to give the same amount of illumination and last longer than conventional incandescent bulbs). - Insulate water heaters and hot water pipes (insulating hot water pipes from the water heater to the source are another way to conserve). - Disconnect or switch- off units/appliances which are not in use. - Monitor different energy uses (e.g. electricity, fuels and gas).
+- Install energy efficient lightning (which uses less energy to give the same amount of illumination and last longer than conventional incandescent bulbs). - Monitor different energy uses (e.g. electricity, fuels, and gas).

-8.3 WATER MANAGEMENT
+8.3 WATER MANAGEMENT (NOT APPLICABLE)

-- Ensure that all additional water uses are correctly registered with the Department of Water and Sanitation (e.g. Agri-industrial use). - Water conservation measures such as low flow taps, high pressure hoses, duel flush toilets, water wise gardens, rainwater tanks etc. must be encouraged and implemented. - Every reasonable effort must be made to reduce the long term water demand. - Environmental training of personnel must include water conservation awareness. - A monthly water monitor program with the aim of ever reducing the water usage must be implemented (records must be kept).
+- Ensure that all additional water uses are correctly registered with the Department of Water Affairs (e.g. Agri-industrial use). - Water conservation measures such as low flow taps, high-pressure hoses, dual flush toilets, water-wise gardens, rainwater tanks, etc. must be encouraged and implemented. - Every reasonable effort must be made to reduce the long-term water demand. - Environmental training of personnel must include water conservation awareness. - A monthly water monitor program to ever reduce the water usage must be implemented (records must be kept).